 Amy is the Dean of Resource Development at Holyoke Community College (HCC).
-She spent over 10 years as the HCC Grants Development Specialist and helped to raise millions in external funds for student support services, curriculum development, middle and high school college transition programs, and capital campaigns.
+Since December 2001, Amy and her team has raised millions in external funds for student support services, curriculum development, middle and high school college transition programs, and capital campaigns.
 Amy’s favorite grants are those developed along with external partners, including the Enchanted Circle Theater, Holyoke Public Schools, members of the Five Colleges, the Juntos ABE Collaborative, and many others.

 Who We Are

 ” Without a doubt, this is a magnificent way of drawing my students into topics that are in the curriculum.”

 ~ Participant, Teaching American History Professional Development workshop